sychan/kb_sdk_docs/_sources/tutorial/implement.rst.txt

 .. note::
 	In this "ContigFilter" module, the steps in this section have already been done.
 They are included here so you can see why they were added to the basic module template.

 The callback URL points to a server that is used to spin up other SDK apps that we will need to use in our own app.
-In our case, we want to use `AssemblyUtil <https://github.com/kbaseapps/AssemblyUtil>`_ to validate and download genome data.
+In our case, we want to use |Assembly_link| to validate and download genome data.
 When we use that app, our app makes a request to the callback server, which spins up a separate docker container that runs AssemblyUtil.

 The other parameter we need is the path to the **scratch** directory.
 Scratch is a special directory that we can use to store files used to run the app.
 It is a shared directory that is also accessible by other apps, such as AssemblyUtil.
 You cannot use directories like ``/tmp`` when working with AssemblyUtil, because other apps won't have access to it.